YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. parsed-literal::
    open tcpdev:(ichset="M":connect=hostname\_":"_portno\_":TCP":attach="client"):timeout:"SOCKET"

 This example uses the ATTACH deviceparameter to specify "client" as the identifier of the newly created socket.
-Note that YottaDB/GT.M recognizes ICHSET only in UTF-8 mode.
+Note that YottaDB recognizes ICHSET only in UTF-8 mode.

 **CHSET**